Building a Winning Creative Portfolio in 2026

 Leveraging AI and Tech in Your Presentation

-You’re a student in 2026—you have tools at your fingertips that were science fiction five years ago.
+You’re a student in 2026.
+You have access to tools that were science fiction five years ago.
 Use AI to create high-end mockups, polish your lighting, or remove that distracting trash can in the background of your project photo.

 But a word of advice: transparency is everything.
 The 2026 market values ethics.
 If you used AI to help your process, say so.
 Use voice-overs or short video walkthroughs to explain your work.
 It adds a human touch that no algorithm can replicate.